HOW TO GET NAP TAX CREDITS

 What do I have to do to get the NAP credit?

-- Make a qualified donation to United Services for Children and request the NAP credit.
+- Make a qualified donation of $1,000 or more to United Services for Children and request the NAP credit.

 - After United Services receives your donation, we will mail you a Tax Credit Form to be completed within 12 months of the donation.